 The spring attracts plenty of travelers to both Tallahassee and Asheville.
 Also, the spring months attract visitors to Asheville because of the natural beauty.

 In April, Tallahassee is generally around the same temperature as Asheville.
-Temperatures in Tallahassee average around 67°F (19°C), and Asheville stays around 64°F (18°C).
+Daily temperatures in Tallahassee average around 67°F (19°C), and Asheville fluctuates around 64°F (18°C).